CY83R-3X71NC710N/CryptoKeySecure/README.md

 - Develop a beautiful and functional code base
 - Provide capabilities to build upon and extend the power of the program
 - Create a useful toolset to help corporations and individuals elevate their cyersecurity protocols
-- Generate code shorter than 100 lines if possible
+- Create code shorter than 100 lines if possible
-- Include a copyright with the author name 'CY83R-3X71NC710N' and the year 2023

 ## Table of Contents
 - [Introduction](#introduction)